rosano/journal/content/posts/01hp0j559a23wh50kw3rjygbdt.md

 > I’ve made one [Mutually Beneficial Introduction] per day for 10+ years.

-> [Once both people opt-in, take thirty seconds to write with details that can't be found by searching online, and try to do it regularly.]
+> [Once both people opt-in, take thirty seconds to write with details that can't be found by searching online.
+Try this regularly.]